epainos/gofuli/README.md

 [Contributing Guide](.github/CONTRIBUTING.md)

 ## difference between https://github.com/anmitsu/goful

 ### add fuction

 * set color by extension
 * History. so you can go back to previous folder you've been
+* yank and paste

 ### some tweaks for windows user

 * quote symbol changed to ' not  ". windows have troubles using ".
 * windows cmd changed to powershell
 * \ changed to /  ('c:\users\bilbo' -> c:/users/bilbo')
 * 7z is main archive manager. zip, tar files are compressed and unzipped with 7z.
 * fastcopy(fcp) is copy manager in WINDOWS. so I let 7z.exe and fcp.exe to 'bin' folder. you can use it or download it by yourself

 7z: https://7-zip.org/a/7z2408-extra.7z

 fcp : https://forest.watch.impress.co.jp/library/software/fastcopy/download_11574.html